puwanat-s/mipsa-analysis/README.md

 ### Prerequisite

-For the Larman lab, you need a Rockfish account to run the bash script.

 For the bash script to run properly,

 1. fastq.gz files need to be inside a folder name "data"